alexpdp7/alexpdp7/linux/using_yggdrasil_opennic_yunohost.md

 ## Caveats

+* Do not create an initial user on Debian that matches the username you want on YunoHost!
+* YunoHost seems to override your DNS configuration with a list of public DNS servers (?)
 * At least be.libre only allows A, AAAA, NS, and TXT records.
   Mail should still work without MX records, in theory.
 * Let's Encrypt does not issue OpenNIC certificates, and the only alternative seems to be an experimental CA that supports ACME.